seumasmorrison/pywafo/pywafo/src/wafo/doc/tutorial_scripts/WAFO Chapter 1.md

-# CHAPTER 1 demonstrates some applications of WAFO
+# CHAPTER 1 - Demonstrates some applications of WAFO

-                CHAPTER1 gives an overview through examples some of the capabilities of WAFO.
+Chapter 1 gives an overview through examples some of the capabilities of WAFO.
 WAFO is a toolbox of Matlab routines for statistical analysis and simulation of random waves and loads.
 The commands are edited for fast computation.

 ## Section 1.4 Some applications of WAFO

 ### Section 1.4.1 Simulation from spectrum, estimation of spectrum

 Simulation of the sea surface from spectrum.
 The following code generates 200 seconds of data sampled with 10Hz from the Torsethaugen spectrum.

     import wafo.spectrum.models as wsm
+    from matplotlib.pyplot import *
     S = wsm.Torsethaugen(Hm0=6, Tp=8);
     S1 = S.tospecdata()
     S1.plot()